nekitmm/starnet/README.md

 1. Start from **stretched** LRGB image.
 Save as 8 bits/channel tif file.
 2. Feed to StarNet.
-3. Open output in Photoshop, correct some of the worst artefacts that will most likely appear in the image.
+3. Open output in Photoshop, correct some of the worst artifacts that will most likely appear in the image.
 If there are huge stars in the image left, you will have to take care of them in some other way.
 4. Perhaps use some noise reduction (we don't want to push noise up).
 5. Use resulting image to enhance nebulosity using some method (Screen-Mask-Invert for example) or enjoy the result.